How to use filters in the planner

 Filter by Content Type

-This filter helps you view specific content types if you're managing different posts.
+This filter helps you view specific content types when managing different kinds of posts.

-By selecting a particular content type, you can easily track the performance of automation posts, queued posts, or evergreen content.
+By selecting a particular content type, you can easily track automation posts, queued posts, or evergreen content.

 This filter is helpful for: